akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 ### Can we pause the event reception when our target destination is under maintenance or unavailable?

-Yes, you can call the API to suspend your subscription and stop receiving messages. [more details](/akeneo-event-platform/best-practices.html#suspending-and-resuming-subscriptions-during-migration)
+Yes, you can call the API to suspend your subscription and stop receiving messages.
+[More details](/akeneo-event-platform/best-practices.html#suspending-and-resuming-subscriptions-during-migration)

 ### Does Event Platform come with the user interface or dashboards?